Jesus in Galilee

 It’s also important to understand the politics of Galilee.
 At this time, territories like Galilee were part of the Roman Empire, so the Jewish people were in constant conflict between Roman soldiers, rulers, and tax laws.
 More specifically, Galilee was part of the client kingdom of Judea which was ruled by one of Herod’s sons.
 Client kingdoms were areas that the Roman Senate claimed without directly ruling over the people themselves.
 The people of Judea were allowed to practice their own faith and customs (which were usually enforced by the Pharisees and the Sadducees) as long as they paid their taxes to the Roman authorities and obeyed other Roman laws.

-While the Jews were able to preserve their traditions, they were waiting for the Messiah to return and deliver them from their oppressors and restore Israel; however, Jesus’ mission was to deliver them from sin and suffering when he died for all of us.
-This is partially why many rejected Jesus as the Messiah because he was concerned with their eternal salvation, not with the current political climate.
+While the Jews were able to preserve their traditions, they were waiting for the Messiah to return and deliver them from their oppressors and restore Israel; however, as depicted in the Bible, Jesus’ mission was to deliver them from sin and suffering.

 How is Galilee significant to Christianity?